 As a performer, I was fortunate to travel extensively over a twelve-year career with both Hubbard Street Dance Chicago and the Joffrey Ballet, performing works by George Balanchine, John Cranko, Agnes de Mille, Martha Graham, Lar Lubovitch, Jiří Kylián, Nacho Duato, Ohad Naharin, and William Forsythe.
 As a creator, I have composed a number of site-specific installations, most notably in collaborative partnership with the Art Institute of Chicago, the Illinois Institute of Technology, and with the Chicago Symphony Orchestra.

 Invested in the belief that access to dance should be universal and inclusive, I continue to reach out to connect to other art forms using improvisation and choreographic tools.
 In 2019, I taught both a movement workshop for a group of emerging opera singers for their weeklong immersive SongStudio experience led by Renee Fleming and I led movement explorations for the 222 young musicians at the NYO summer programs both under the umbrella of Carnegie Hall.
 My greatest passion is nourishing artists - seeking to inspire individuals to reach beyond themselves.
-In this capacity, I currently serve as an Artistic Advisory Council of MOVE[NYC], an organization whose mission I passionately support, and as a member of the Advisory Board for Back to Healing, which provides positive empowerment and community for individuals living with scoliosis.
-My connection does not disappear when an artist moves on from my mentor-ship.
-I continue to follow each individual's career as I remain their fan, their advocate and their champion for life.
+In this capacity, I currently serve as an Artistic Advisory Council of MOVE[NYC] and on the Advisory Council of the Misty Copeland Foundation, organizations whose missions serve to provide greater access and opportunity and diversify our dance field; I also serve on the Advisory Board for Back to Healing, which provides positive empowerment and community for individuals living with scoliosis.

 Photo by Todd Rosenberg